The Master of Science in Nursing program uses a cohort model.

 Therefore, it is recommended that any needed prerequisite courses be completed before beginning course work which will apply to the degree.
 Steady course progress, and initiation of work on MSN thesis/project early on in the program, are necessary for the completion of the requirements within the seven year limit.

-In extraordinary circumstances, a student may initiate a request for an extension of the time limit by contacting the MSN program chair of the Ruth S. Coleman College of Nursing.
+In extraordinary circumstances, a student may initiate a request for an extension of the time limit by contacting the MSN program chair of the Ruth S. Coleman College of Nursing & Health Sciences.
 The MSN program chair will submit the request and recommendation to the University Graduate Admissions and Standards Committee for a decision.